-Susan Greenspan, MD, Vice President: Dr. Greenspan has held multiple roles at the University of Pittsburgh since 1999, including Professor of Medicine and Director of the Osteoporosis Prevention and Treatment Center.
+Susan Greenspan, MD, Immediate Past President: Dr. Greenspan has held multiple roles at the University of Pittsburgh since 1999, including Professor of Medicine and Director of the Osteoporosis Prevention and Treatment Center.
 She is also the Director of the Bone Health Program at Magee Women’s Hospital and Program Director of the Clinical Translational Research Center at the University of Pittsburgh Medical Center.
 Dr. Susan Greenspan received her undergraduate degree from Stanford University and her MD from Harvard Medical School, where after training in Endocrinology and Geriatrics, she joined the faculty and founded and directed the Osteoporosis Center.

 Dr. Greenspan’s NIH-funded research centers on osteoporosis in elderly men and women and has covered topics including new therapies for osteoporosis; new ways to diagnose, assess, and monitor bone loss; and bone loss in women with breast cancer and men with prostate cancer.
 Dr. Greenspan co-authored the U.S. Surgeon General’s report on Osteoporosis and has authored more than 150 peer reviewed articles and invited papers.
 She has served on the Scientific Advisory Boards for NOF and the International Society for Clinical Densitometry as well as several editorial boards of scientific journals.
 She was a council member of the American Society of Bone and Mineral Research from 2002-2005 and program chair for the 2006 annual meeting of the American Society of Bone and Mineral Research.
 She has also been featured in Best Doctors in America, Best Doctors in Pittsburgh and America’s Top Doctors.